vuejs/apollo/packages/docs/caching/overview.md

 ## What the cache buys you

-When `useQuery` runs, Apollo Client:
+When a query runs, Apollo Client:

 1. Looks for the requested data in the cache.
 2. If found (and `fetchPolicy` allows), returns it immediately, no network request needed.
 3. If missing, sends the query, then stores the response in the cache.

-Every component that uses `useQuery` for a piece of data shares the same cache entry.
-When that entry changes, every dependent `useQuery` updates its reactive refs automatically.
+Every component that queries a piece of data shares the same cache entry.
+When that entry changes, every query that depends on it updates automatically.
 You do not have to invalidate anything by hand.

 ## Normalization in one paragraph